 - Dietary Substitutions: If you have dietary restrictions, you can adapt the recipe accordingly.
 For example, use gluten-free seasonings and ensure all ingredients align with your dietary needs.

-Pork Chops Sous Vide Recipe Variations
+Bone in Pork Chops Sous Vide Recipe Variations

 Cooking is a chance to be creative!
 Have fun with it and feel free to make your own variation.